-The exciting world of aerospace comes alive.
+Project Lead the Way - Gateway to Technology Year 1 Year 2 Automation and Robotics Students learn about the history and impact of automation and robotics as they explore mechanical systems, energy transfer, machine automation, and Computer control systems.
+Using the VEX Robotics platform, students apply what they know to design and program traffic lights, robotic arms, and more. e alive.
 Students become engineers as they design, prototype, and test models to learn about the science of flight and what it takes to travel and live in space.
-They solve realworld aviation and space challenges and plan a mission to Mars.

-Medical Detectives

-Students play the role of real-life medical detectives as they collect and analyze medical data to diagnose disease.
+They solve real- Medical Detectives Students play the role of real-life medical detectives as they collect and analyze medical the fields of architecture data to diagnose disease.
 They solve medical mysteries through hands-on projects and labs, measure and interpret vital signs, examine nervous system structure and function, investigate disease outbreaks, and explore how a breakdown within the human body can lead to dysfunction.